-ABC Quality license-exempt center care must have policies in place that meet the standard for the appropriate disposal of bio contaminants.
-This policy must address procedures when staff must come in contact with bodily fluids resulting from a child injury or illness (including disposal of material that comes into contact with bodily fluids).
+iv.
+All CCDF-eligible license-exempt center care.
+Provide the standard: ABC Quality license-exempt center care must have policies in place that meet the standard handling and storage of hazardous materials and the appropriate disposal of bio contaminants.
+The bolded sections represent this portion of the standard.
+This policy must address how toxic substances are stored out of the reach of children in a locked cabinet; toxic substances must not be used while children are present; flammable materials should be stored in a separate building or area away from high temperatures and ignition sources, inaccessible to children; toxic substances/hazards must be stored away from food and medication; poisonous plants must not be allowed in the center; chemicals used to control odors must not be allowed; procedures when staff must come in contact with bodily fluids resulting from a child injury or illness (including disposal of material that comes into contact with bodily fluids).
 The program must follow their written policy.
 (ABC Quality License Exempt Manual, Chapter 4, Eligibility Criteria to Participate, Section 4.2.6.j.
 Handling, Storage, and Disposal of Hazardous Materials and Biological Contaminants).
-ABC Quality has created a policy template for Handling, Storage, and Disposal of Hazardous Materials to support programs ability to meet this standard.
+ABC Quality has created a policy template for Handling, Storage, and Disposal of Hazardous Materials and Biological Contaminants to support programs ability to meet this standard.